Self Build Mortgages

 • Architectural drawings

-• Building cost estimates (it is best to have a minimum of 20% contingency as building work usually runs over the budget)
+• Building cost estimates (it is best to have a minimum of 20% contingency as building work usually runs over the budget).

 How much you can borrow will depend on personal circumstances such as the building plans, your income and outgoings and your credit report.

 Interest rates are usually higher with self-build mortgages than compared with a normal traditional mortgage.
 You will most likely be required to have a bigger deposit than normal and the more deposit you have, it could increase your chances of your mortgage application being accepted for a self-build mortgage and possibly unlock better deals and rates.
-Once the project is complete, lenders may lower you to switch to a product with a better rate.
+Once the project is complete, lenders may offer you to switch to a product with a better rate.